 BENJAMIN MITCHELL (Ph.D., University of Virginia) is assistant professor of American Politics at the United States Military Academy, West Point.

-JEFFREY SIKKENGA (Ph.D., University of Toronto) is associate professor of political science at Ashland University.
+JEFFREY SIKKENGA (PhD, University of Toronto) is a professor of political science at Ashland University and serves as executive director of the Ashland Center.